colton-gabertan/SecurityShepherdLabs/README.md

 ## Lab Walkthrough

-This time around we are trying to get past some login credentials via poor session management.
+This time around we are trying to get past some login credentials via poor session management and broken authentication.
 There's the login form and a reset password option, pretty standard for most web applications.
 Hence the prompt, let's try to see what happens when we login with the username *admin* and password *password*.

 ### Server Response
 <img src="https://github.com/colton-gabertan/SecurityShepherdLabs/blob/Session-Management-Challenge-2/SesManagementChallenge2-0.gif">